 Should You Bend Your Wrists For Bench Press?

-No, you shouldn’t be bending your wrists for a bench press.
-However, you will need to allow for a little bit of extension, which might sound like I’m contradicting myself.
+No, you shouldn’t bend your wrists for bench press.
+However, you will still need to allow for a little extension.

 Let me explain.